 Always wait to toss the chicken wings in the sauce right before serving:

 If any leftover garlic butter sauce pools on the bottom, you can serve it in a ramekin for dipping:

-Garlic Parmesan Chicken Wings
+Garlic Parmesan Wings

 - 1.5 lbs chicken wings (10 pieces)